74 Aquarii

 74 Aquarii (abbreviated 74 Aqr) is a triple star system in the constellation of Aquarius.
 74 Aquarii is its Flamsteed designation and it also bears the variable star designation HI Aquarii.
 The combined apparent visual magnitude is 5.8, although it is very slightly variable, and it is located at a distance of 590 ly from Earth.

+Jean Manfroid and Gautier Mathys reported that 74 Aquarii is a variable star in 1985.
+Based on that result it was given its variable star designation in 1987.

 Visual binary

 74 Aquarii is a double star with the two components separated by about 0.1 ".
 The two components are referred to as A and B or AB and C in different publications.
 The pair form a binary with a period of 9.5 years at a typical angular separation of 0.046 ", but the orbit is highly eccentric.
 In 2010, this component was at an angular separation of 0.069 arcseconds along a position angle of 285.9°.
 This is equivalent to a projected separation of 13.9±2.4 AU.